callmesalmon/locksmith/README.md

 [![Locksmith image](https://github.com/callmesalmon/locksmith/raw/main/screenshot.png)](https://github.com/callmesalmon/locksmith)
 Locksmith in action! _(screenshot may be outdated)_

+## Features
+Locksmith comes with many features, such as:
+- Password encryption
+- Master password authentication (w/ hashing)
+- A full "locksmith shell" to handle passwords in.

 ## Requirements
 If you want to build locksmith from source, you need:
 - [cc/gcc](https://gcc.gnu.org/)